bobdavies2000/OpenCVB/README.md

 abundance of examples in OpenCVB suggests this may be an oversight.
 Even the seasoned developer should recognize what is obvious to the beginner: VB.Net can keep the code simple to read and write.
-Papers and articles on software often use something called “pseudo-code” to present an algorithm.
+Papers and articles on software often use pseudo-code to present an algorithm.
 In many respects, VB.Net code resembles pseudo-code except it is an actual working implementation of the algorithm.

-VB.Net provides a full-featured language just like C\# with lambda functions and multi-threading except VB.Net uses only a small subset of the keys available on the standard keyboard.
+VB.Net provides a full-featured language just like C\# with lambda functions and multi-threading except VB.Net uses only a small subset of the keys available on the keyboard.
 Contrasted with Python or C++, VB.Net need make no apologies for using real words instead of the keyboard hieroglyphics defined in Python or C++.
 VB.Net includes user interface tools that are flexible and complete (check boxes, radio buttons, sliders, TrueType fonts, and much more) - options missing from OpenCV's popular HighGUI library.
 (All existing HighGUI interfaces are still supported in OpenCVB.)

 The main caution in using VB.Net is to treat it as a scripting language like Python.
 Most of the algorithms avoid pixel-by-pixel details – VB.Net can be